Ssam232/knes381/Final-Paper-folder/shortsample.md

-# Title
-Machine Learning as a Future Direction for Data Analysis in Myofilament Biomechanics
+# Machine Learning as a Future Direction for Data Analysis in Myofilament Biomechanics

 ## Introduction